 For her part, Anne expresses wishes that her diary will be found and read one day.

-The epilogue, unmistakably trying to send an optimistic message, goes back to 1945, when Otto tells Miep and Kraler that after being released from the concentration camp he learned how Edith, Margot, the Van Daans, and Dussell perished.
-Though he always hoped that Anne had somehow survived, he then sadly reveals that while in Rotterdam, he met a woman who had been in Bergen-Belsen with Anne and she confirmed his daughter’s death.
+The epilogue unmistakably trying to send an optimistic message.
+It goes back to 1945, when Otto tells Miep and Kraler that after being released from the concentration camp he learned how Edith, Margot, the Van Daans, and Dussell had perished.

 Otto then glances at Anne’s diary and reads, “In spite of everything, I still believe that people are really good at heart.”